ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 ### Verify Stations Table

 This cell will now complete the Quality Control checks of the stations records contained in the entire schema.
 We are no longer only checking against our newly-loaded records, but also each previously-loaded record in this schema/project.
+This will help catch historical errors.

 The output will have useful information:

 - Were all the stations from our `raw` table promoted to the `stations` table, and the `moorings` table?
 - Are all stations in unique locations?
 - Are all stations within the project's bounding box?
+- Does the date in the `stations` table match the first deployment date for that station?
 - Are there blank strings that need to be set to NULL?
 If so, press the `Set to NULL` button in that cell.
 - Are any of the dates in the future?